ultranoise/teensyMIDItoolkit/note-oneButton/Readme.md

-# Add one button for a MIDI note
+# Add one button for triggering a MIDI note

 1) Add a button in PULL-UP configuration to the circuit
 ![alt text](teensy-ldr-button.png)